LBNL-ETA/CyDER/README.md

 Make an architecture in docker containers to run nginx, django, gunicorn, celery, redis and postgresql.
 Make them working together.
-Create a Django app (called testapp) to run a task on a celery worker.
+Create a Django app to run a task on a celery worker.

 Project components
 -----